wrrogers/VQ-VAE_v1/README.md

 # Results
 As expected the DLCR method works better than using only a single 1x1 conv layer.
 Overall the results may still be promising, but a little more work is needed.
 The intial tests were done without a validation set.
 The model using the DLCR method shows improved Perplexity which indicates better generalization.
 My guess is that as it is, the DLCR method doesn't show a lower reconstruction error, but it is in fact because other models are overfitting and a validation set is needed to show it.
 See the results below ...

-## Comparing VQ-VAE with 1x1 conv layer and DLCR
+## Comparing a decoder with 1x1 conv layer ouput and DLCR
 ### after 256 epochs
 **Inception ResNet v2 /w 1 conv:**
 Recon Error: 0.00661658, Loss: 0.007578598, Perplexity: 12.36619